 Some Australian Shepherds Can Be Service Dogs

-There are more dogs out there that are not suitable as service dogs than have the qualifications.
-Even some of the best, most intelligent dogs may not make it through all the rigorous service dog training.
-You should be sure your dog is prone to success.
-Luckily, Australian shepherds have the personality traits that put them above the rest.
+There are some Aussies that may not be suitable as service dogs.
+Even some of the most intelligent dogs may not make it through all the rigorous service dog training.

 Understand Your Aussie’s Personality

-Because Australian shepherds are so territorial, they tend to only want to be with their companions and no other people.
+Australian shepherds tend to only want to be with their companions and rather than other people.
 This could be an issue if the service dog is not properly trained to handle certain situations in stores, at places of business, or even in the park.
-They need to be able to handle strangers to properly service their handler.
+Service dogs need to be able to handle strangers to properly service their handler.

 Do Aussies Get Attached to One Person?